rustanacexd/vision-client/README.md

 > This simple application parses texts from the upload images and displays them as json data

-> Note: Upload images are not persisted anywhere. :)
+> Note: Uploaded images are not persisted anywhere. :)

 > [view demo](https://vision-client.netlify.com/)